amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

   The atmospheric pressure is prescribed if internal pressure is higher.
 Otherwise, the outward mass flux is prescribed.

 The following example includes all four types of boundary conditions.
 The boundary of a square domain is split into six pieces.
-Constant finction is used for simplicity and can be replaced by any of the other available functions:
+Constant function is used for simplicity and can be replaced by any of the other available functions:

 .. code-block:: xml